IT21376986/Secure-Software-System-IE3042/README.md

 # Secure-Software-System-IE3042
 Class Project [2024]
-  - Students Reg Numbers and the Students Names
+  - Students Reg Numbers and the Students' Names

-    IT21376986 - Sisirakara W.H.D
+    - IT21376986 - Sisirakara W.H.D
-    IT21381072 - De Silva N.B.S
+    - IT21381072 - De Silva N.B.S

 # Instructions to setup, run, and test MVP